mrakobowchuk/VasoTracker-2-Software/README.md

 ---

+## What's New in v2.2

+* **Native OpenCV Camera Support:** Use any USB camera or webcam directly without configuration - just select "OpenCV" from the camera dropdown.
+* **Automatic Micro-Manager Installation:** No more manual prerequisites - Micro-Manager components are automatically downloaded on first run.
+* **Python 3.11:** Updated to Python 3.11 for improved performance and compatibility.
+* **Background Arduino Polling:** Improved responsiveness when using Arduino-based pressure and temperature monitoring.
+* **Large File Handling:** Automatic file splitting for long recordings to prevent oversized TIFF files.

+---

-## Key Features of VasoTracker 2.0
+## Key Features

 * **Software Base:** Now using μManager 2.0.
-* **Programming Language:** Updated to Python 3.X for better performance and compatibility.
+* **Programming Language:** Updated to Python 3.11 for better performance and compatibility.
 * **Live Data Acquisition:** Allows for the real-time display of pressurized arteries mounted in the VasoTracker vessel chamber.
 * **Diameter Measurement:** Real-time measurement and display of both outer and inner artery diameters.
 * **Multiple Tracking Algorithms:** Allow accurate tracking of brightfield or fluorscence imaging data.